partmor/SDC-Behavioral-Cloning/README.md

     model.add(Dense(10, activation='relu'))
     model.add(Dense(1))
 ```
 As said, it imitates NVIDIA's original architecture, but without the first 1164-neuron dense layer.
+Non-linearities are introduced using ReLU activations.

 ---

 **NOTE**:
 A smaller regularized model is included in `model.py`, instantiated with the method `build_Smaller()`.
-This model can drive perfectly around track 1, but not on track 2.
+This model can auto-drive perfectly around track 1, but not on track 2.

 ---

 ## Model training

-The balanced data set is split into a training and a validation set, following a 80-20 proportion respectively.
+The balanced data set is split into a training and a validation set, following a 80-20 proportion.

 As described, during the training phase, the training data is augmented real-time with the `batch_generator` defined in `data_manipulation.py`.
 Validation data is also fed into the training algorithm via `batch_generator`, but in this case only image flipping is enabled.

 The objective loss function to minimize is the **mean squared error** over the training set.
-This function is optimized using
-**Adam**, a method that computes adaptive learning rates for each parameter.
+This function is optimized using **Adam**, a method that computes adaptive learning rates for each parameter.

 ---

 **IMPORTANT NOTE**:
-Many combinations of dropout on dense layers, and L2 penalty on the dense layers and convolution kernels were tested.
+Many combinations of **dropout** (0.5 - 1) on dense layers, and **L2 penalty** (several logarithmic scales: -1 to -4) on the dense layers and convolution kernels were tested.
 However, they ended up rigidizing the model in a way it could not drive through track 2 entirely without failing in the U-turns and/or the S-shaped slopes.
-Hence, the model was finally trained without regularization.
+Hence, the final model was finally trained without regularization.

 ---